 - Click Save.

-For more information about creating layouts, see Add a layout to your project.
+For more information about creating layouts, see Add a layout to a project.